abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-2.md

 1. [Fast Sudoku Solver in Haskell #1: A Simple Solution]
 2. [Fast Sudoku Solver in Haskell #2: A 200x Faster Solution]

-This post can be discussed on [r/haskell].
+Discuss this post on [r/haskell].

 * toc

 ## Quick Recap

 [Sudoku] is a number placement puzzle.
-It consists of a 9x9 grid which is to be filled with digits from 1 to 9 such that each row, each column and each of the nine 3x3 sub-grids contain all of the digits.
+It consists of a 9x9 grid which is to be filled with digits from 1 to 9 such that each row, each column and each of the nine 3x3 sub-grids contain all the digits.
 Some of the cells of the grid come pre-filled and the player has to fill the rest.

-In the [previous post], we implemented a simple Sudoku solver without paying much attention to its performance characteristics.
+In the previous post, we implemented a simple Sudoku solver without paying much attention to its performance characteristics.
 We ran[^machinespec] some of [17-clue puzzles][1][^17clue] through our program to see how fast it was:

 ```plain
 $ head -n100 sudoku17.txt | time stack exec sudoku